Blockin-Labs/blockin/README.md

 * Smart Contracts: These live in the smart_contracts folder.
 This is where example smart contracts for the creation of assets and other use case examples can be found.
 * Blockin Library Functions: These live in the src folder (excluding the src/ui folder).
 This is for all the asset creation and verification functions.
   * If contributing to this part of the library, it is important that you become familiar with the ChainDriver interface and how it used.
 More information can be found at [`Blockin Docs`](https://blockin.gitbook.io/blockin/).
 * UI Components: These importable UI components can be found in the src/ui folder.
-This, in theory, should be able to become its own library in the future.
+This, in theory, should be decoupled from the core library and able to eventually become its own library in the future.
   * View the README in src/ui for more information.
   * <img src="images/signin-chainselect-together.PNG" />
   * <img src="images/signin-popup.PNG" />
   * <img src="images/chainselect-popup.PNG" />

 Everything is built using ```npm run build``` which creates a build folder in the ```dist``` directory.
-The build command first rolls up the UI components using rollup.js, and then it builds everything else.
+The build command first rolls up the UI components, and then it builds everything else.

 ## Documentation